fchabouis/francis-chabouis-blog/content/posts/csp-nonce-with-phoenix.md

 ```

 When the browser receives such a response, it keeps only the inlined CSS matching the Nonce specified in the CSP headers, as it shows that the CSS code
  is genuine and has not been injected by someone else.
+More info [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/style-src#unsafe_inline_styles).

  ## Phoenix LiveDashboard
  Now that we know what we want to achieve, here is how to do it.